livechat/chat.io-integrations/python/pizzabot_example/README.md

 # Chat.io example pizza BOT integration

-This is a simple example of chat.io integration that creates a BOT Agent that listens to all the messages through all the chats and reacts on `pizza` word.
+This is a simple example of chat.io integration in python2 that creates a BOT Agent that listens to all the messages through all the chats and reacts on `pizza` word.
 When anyone writes a `pizza` word the BOT joins the channel, says `Pizza is on the way!` to agents only and leaves the channel.

 ## What does it exactly do?